paircolumbus/paircolumbus.github.io/index.md

 <h3>Event Details</h3>

 Topic: "Cryptoparty"
 When: __Saturday, July 9th at 11:30am__
 Where: [CoverMyMeds](https://goo.gl/maps/6TGqNqqoK8n)
 Cost: __Free__

 We are extremely pumped to present a special event all about encryption and privacy.
 The session will cover the following topics:

-- Tails is a live operating system, that you can start on almost any computer from a DVD, USB stick, or SD card.
+- Tails - a live operating system, that you can start on almost any computer from a DVD, USB stick, or SD card.
 It aims at preserving your privacy and anonymity.
-- Tor is free software for enabling anonymous communication.
+- Tor - free software for enabling anonymous communication.
 - Mobile security - chat, email, anonymous browsing, passwords
 - Email - web-based & desktop